US Toll Free Call/Text:

 Should I take Viagra for Alzheimer’s disease

-Viagra is an Erectile Dysfunction medicine.
+Viagra is used for treating Erectile Dysfunction in men.
 You can use it to treat your erection problems.

 But recent studies on Viagra suggest it could be more than just an ED pill.